cagrimmett/apple_photos_analysis/README.md

 ### count_days.py
 This Python script reads the cleaned-up CSV, counts how many photos were taken on each of the days of the week, then uses [matplotlob](http://matplotlib.org) to make bar and pie charts out of the resulting data.
 These charts are then saved to the `img` folder.

+### months.py
+This Python script searches through the dates and organizes them by month, sums the totals, then uses [matplotlob](http://matplotlib.org) to make a bar chart out of the resulting data.
+This chart is then saved to the `img` folder.

 ### seasons.py
 This Python script searches through the dates and organizes them by season, sums the totals, then uses [matplotlob](http://matplotlib.org) to make bar and pie charts out of the resulting data.
 These charts are then saved to the `img` folder.